 Collage offers a very accessible way to connect with creativity through images, words, shapes, and textures.
 It offers self-expression through found items, often giving language to feelings and ideas that could otherwise be hard to articulate.

 Ephesians 2:10 says “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”

 God created us out of pure love and He invites us to be with Him in the creative process.
 When we explore creativity with an open mind and curiousity, we open ourselves to new experiences and opportunities to create new memories.

 The Word of God holds truth that surpasses memory loss and the world’s frustrations.
 Spending time with others and the Bible offers ways to support the spirit of those living with cognitive challenges, reminding us of the hope, peace, and joy that Jesus wants for us.

 Artisan Mind offers dementia friendly Bible studies by virtual connection or social distancing that blend Scripture with compassion, patience, prayer and community.

 In addition to inviting caregivers to participate with their loved one, we are also here to support you with your questions and challenges.
-We have many resources to share, both practical and spiritual and will be adding a support group soon.
-Please feel free to email email@example.com or call 916-792-3281.
+We have many resources to share, both practical and spiritual.
+Please feel free to email firstname.lastname@example.org or call 916-792-3281.